juanmanzanero/lion-cpp/CONTRIBUTING.md

 - Make `public:` only what it is truly required.
 The rest should default to `private:`
 - Use `static` member functions if their implementation does not require an instance of the class.
 - Use `const` member functions if the instance of the class is readonly in the their implementation.
+- Define one data member per line (e.g. don't `int i,j;`)

 ### Algorithms

 - Try to use C++ most recent features, within the C++ standard.
 C++17 is preferred.
 - Before writing an algorithm, make sure it is not in the STL already (standard template library): https://www.cplusplus.com/reference/algorithm/
 - If an algorithm is to be used by the laptime optimal simulator, make sure it is templatized to support both `scalar` (aka `double`) and `CppAD::AD<scalar>`
+- If applies, use range based for loops instead of index based, to loop over containers